do-me/CommonCrawlNewsDataSet/README.md

    - Outputs data enriched with geographic entity information.

 7. **07_geocode_news.py**:
-   - Geocodes extracted location entities using Nominatim and Google Maps API.
+   - Geocodes extracted location entities using Nominatim.
    - Merges geocoded data with existing articles and maps locations to administrative boundaries.
    - Outputs geocoded data for spatial analysis.

 8. **08_Vectordatabase.py**:
-   - Builds a FAISS vector database for semantic search on article embeddings.
-   - Trains and stores the FAISS index and maintains a mapping of custom IDs.
+   - Builds a Usearch vector database for semantic search on article embeddings and maintains a mapping of custom IDs.
    - Supports efficient similarity-based querying of article content.

 9. **storage_script.py**: